mitmedialab/prg-s02-system-setup/README.md

     - Open System Settings -> Brightness & Lock -> Turn screen off when inactive for “never”

 5. Connect WiFi and Clone this repo.
-    - `sudo apt install -y git`
+    - `sudo apt update && sudo apt install -y git`
     - `git clone https://github.com/mitmedialab/prg-s02-system-setup`

 6. Run the installation script.
     - `cd prg-s02-system-setup`
     - `./install_nuc.sh`
-    - When prompted to select target environment, select 'HOME' for deployed stations and 'DEV' for development stations.
+    - When prompted to select target environment, select 'HOME' for deployed stations and 'SCHOOL' for development stations.
 You can easily change this later.
-    - If prompted for teamviewer configuration file setup, enter Y.
+    - When prompted for teamviewer configuration file setup, enter Y.
     - Enter y to setup the WiFi when prompted.
+    - Do not reboot after WiFi setup.
+When prompted to reboot, enter n.
+    - When prompted to setup USB camera, enter y.
+You can also skip and run `./setup_usb-cam.sh` later.

-    - If prompted for update Ubuntu, do not.
+    - If prompted to update Ubuntu, do not.

     - (optional, skip this part for family study) USB_CAM docker container setup: the last part of the setup is configuring USB Camera Docker.
 Ctrl-C and exit if you don't know if you need this part.
     - (optional, only for family study) run additional installation scripts.
         - `./teleop_station_setup.sh`